retrokid/retrokid.github.io/index.md

 It has coded with the latest Swift 5.1 language and latest apple libraries and designed for the latest MacOS.

 Minimum required MacOS version is 10.10.
-New features (v3.0) will be released at the end of 2021.

 For more information please visit one of the links below: